anonymous-paper-lab/Paper_ITSC/Paper_ITSC_Roborace/Repository_paper/README.md

 - The hybrid controller configurations evaluated in the paper

 The purpose is to enable independent inspection of the algorithms, the neural model structure, and the experimental methodology.

----

-## 6. Citation

-If you use this repository or build upon this work, please cite:

----

-## 7. License

-This repository is released under an open-source license (to be specified).